volatilemolotov/beam/learning/tour-of-beam/learning-content/go/common-transforms/aggregation/sum/description.md

 # Sum

-Transforms for computing the sum of the elements in a collection, or the sum of the values associated with each key in a collection of key-value pairs.
+You can use Sum transforms to compute the sum of the elements in a collection or the sum of the values associated with each key in a collection of key-value pairs.

 You can use ```Sum()``` to sum the elements of a ```PCollection```.